Low-Value? High Stakes | How Algorithms Hide Helpful Content and What We Can Do About It

 Future of the Internet | We Can Do Better and Build Better

-While I appreciate the intent to improve their models, this highlights a key issue: creators may still be penalized in the present, while being used to improve the future without their knowledge, consent, or compensation.
 Laws and regulations have not been updated to cover situations such as this yet.
 Doing so requires collaboration between policymakers, legal and regulatory bodies, and technology experts.
-I mean the real, boots-on-the-ground experts who have worked with cases and these systems in depth and can unravel the complexity behind the systems, as well as where existing policy and regulations may already apply.
+I mean the real, boots-on-the-ground experts who have worked with cases and these systems in depth and can unravel the complexity behind the systems.
+These are the experts who can help lawmakers sort out the areas where existing policy and regulations may already apply.

 I understand that algorithmic systems are constantly evolving, and I appreciate that Yandex acknowledged the content’s potential value as training material.